 Assistant Professor of Biomedical Engineering

-Assistant Professor of Electrical and Computer Engineering
+Assistant Professor of Electrical Engineering

 Joseph V. Rispoli graduated from Punahou School in Honolulu, Hawaii, in 1998, earned the BS degree in Electrical Engineering, BS degree in Computer Engineering, and Minor in Chinese History from the University of Virginia in 2002, and earned the PhD degree in Biomedical Engineering from Texas A&M University in 2015.
 During the nine-year interim between degrees, he was a development engineer with Dell in Austin, Texas, where he worked on high-speed digital design and virtualization technology for multiprocessor servers.

 Dr. Rispoli’s research focuses on novel hardware and methodology for magnetic resonance imaging (MRI).
 He is particularly interested in anatomically-tailored radiofrequency coil design for high-field studies, methodolgy for parallel-transmit MRI, in vivo spectroscopy of multiple NMR-active nuclei, and electromagnetic modeling for patient safety and design evaluation.

 Dr. Rispoli is the faculty advisor of the Biomedical Engineering Society undergraduate student chapter and the Purdue Association for Magnetic Resonance graduate student organization.